-To save the currently running configuration to the flash memory on the EtherWAN Managed Switch:
+To save the currently running configuration to the flash memory:

 - 1. Click the Save Configuration button - 2.
-If the save is successful you will see the message:
+If the save is successful you will see the message: Building configuration....

-'''

-Building configuration....
 [OK]

-'''

 Load Configuration

 This function is used to load a previously saved configuration.
 Backing up and loading a configuration is achieved using a TFTP server.